majguo/java-on-azure-samples/sql-auth-aad-password/README.md

-# Connect to Azure SQL with authentication `ActiveDirectoryPassword`
+# Connect to Azure SQL with authentication "ActiveDirectoryPassword"

 This sample shows you how to develop Java application that authenciates to the Azure SQL database with Azure Active Directory, using `ActiveDirectoryPassword` authentication mode.